 Matariki Tu Rākau funding for memorial tree planting in your community

-Your community can apply for funding to plant trees as living memorials to men and women of the New Zealand Defence Forces.
+Your community can apply for funding to plant trees as living memorials to honour New Zealand’s heroes.

 Watch our video (3.01)

 Matariki Tu Rākau is part of the One Billion Trees programme and is delivered through Te Uru Rākau (Forestry New Zealand).
 Through its funding of trees, it is helping people to plant living memorials that honour members of their communities who have:

 - brought distinction to New Zealand through their work

 - enhanced New Zealand’s reputation in their area or activity.

 The Government announced Matariki Tu Rākau on Anzac Day, 25 April 2018.
 The first tree plantings and local community-led celebrations began during Matariki (Māori New Year) 2018.